horizon-ui/boilerplate-issues/README.md

 # Reporting Issues

 We use GitHub Issues as the official bug tracker for the Horizon UI.
-Here are some advices for our users that want to report an issue:
+Here are some advice for our users who want to report an issue:

 1. Make sure that you are using the latest version of the Horizon UI Boilerplate.
 Check the CHANGELOG for your dashboard on our [CHANGE LOG File](https://github.com/horizon-ui/boilerplate-issues/blob/main/CHANGELOG.md).
 <br />

-1. Providing us reproducible steps for the issue will shorten the time it takes for it to be fixed.
+1. Providing us with reproducible steps for the issue will shorten the time it takes for it to be fixed.
 <br />

-3. Some issues may be browser specific, so specifying in what browser you encountered the issue might help.
+3. Some issues may be browser-specific, so specifying in what browser you encountered the issue might help.

 ---

 # Community

 Connect with the community!
-Feel free to ask questions, report issues, and meet new people that already use Horizon UI!
+Feel free to ask questions, report issues, and meet new people who already use Horizon UI!

 💬 [Join the #HorizonUI Discord Community!](https://discord.gg/f6tEKFBd4m)